“The [MPesa] pilot project didn’t always look destined to be a success.”

 “Vodafone thought it had invented a tool for loan repayment, but Kenyans had taken that tool and had used it to reinvent money itself.”

-Today nearly 20 Million Kenyans use mobile money today and it represents nearly 50% of Kenya economic transactions.
+Today nearly 20 Million Kenyans use mobile money, representing nearly 50% of Kenya economic transactions.
 Vodafone by creating a ‘Leap frog’ technology exposed Kenya’s inefficient banking system.

 This story is extremely relevant to telecoms desired success in IoT and digital services.
 As long as the Telcos focus remains on the communications environment for these new services, rather than what these services are or could be the Telcos are likely to remain a bit player of commodity bandwidth to these areas.